bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 Projects are secondary user groups to enable:

-- collaboration and data sharing across different work groups and
+- collaboration and data sharing across different work groups,
-- fine-grained allocation of additional storage resources.
+- fine-grained allocation of additional storage resources,
+- organising data in a fine-grained manner for better data lifecycle management.

 Project creation can be initiated by group leaders and group delegates as follows: